-Closed Campus for Lunch-
+Closed Campus Violations

-Dinuba High School will be a closed campus for all freshmen and sophomores during the 2018-19 school year.
+Dinuba High School is a closed campus during the school day, with the exception of eligible students during lunch.
+Dinuba High School will be a closed campus at lunch for all freshmen and sophomores (below a 3.0 and more than 17 negative attendance marks) during the 2020-21 school year.
 Junior and senior students who are ineligible due to grades and attendance will not be allowed off campus, regardless of grade level.
 Students sharing ID cards for lunch are also in violation of the closed campus policy.